sitd2813/lea-rust/README.md

 ## License

-Copyright © 2020–2021 SitD <sitd0813@gmail.com>
+Copyright © 2020–2022 Gihun Nam <sitd0813@gmail.com>

 This project is subject to the terms of the [`MIT License`](./LICENSE.txt).
-If a copy of the MIT License was not distributed with this file, you can obtain one at <https://opensource.org/licenses/MIT>.
+If a copy of the license was not distributed with this file, you can obtain one at <https://opensource.org/licenses/MIT>.